Applications of the close-limit approximation: horizonless compact objects and scalar fields: BBH s and scalar fields

 The theories described by the action~\eqref{eq:action_minimal} satisfy the {\it no-hair theorem}: stationary BH solutions are described by the Kerr metric, and thus they have vanishing scalar field\,\cite{Bekenstein:1972ky,Hawking:1972qk,Sotiriou:2011dz} (see also~\cite{Cardoso:2016ryw} and references therein).
 Therefore, we know that the remnant of a BBH collision becomes --~in the timescale of the QNM oscillations, i.e. of $\sim1-10\,M$~-- a stationary BH solution, with vanishing scalar field.

-The no-hair theorem does not tell us what happens before reaching the final stationary configuration.
-However, a similar result applies to the inspiral part of a BBH coalescence.
-Indeed, an analysis in the post-Newtonian (PN) approximation~\cite{Blanchet:2013haa,Poisson_will_2014}, which accurately describes the BBH inspiral, shows that the binary dynamics in the theory~\eqref{eq:action_minimal}, up to $2.5$ order in the PN expansion, is the same as in GR~\cite{Will:1989sk}\footnote{As argued before, similar results hold also in the a PN treatment of Bergmann-Wagoner scalar-tensor gravity.}.
-However, we still do not know if the scalar field significantly affect the dynamics during the merger and ringdown stages.
+The no-hair theorem does not tell us what happens before reaching the final stationary configuration: it does not constrain the {\it dynamics} of BH spacetimes.
+Still, a similar result applies to the inspiral part of a BBH coalescence: an analysis in the post-Newtonian (PN) approximation~\cite{Blanchet:2013haa,Poisson_will_2014}, which accurately describes the BBH inspiral, shows that the binary dynamics in the theory~\eqref{eq:action_minimal}, up to $2.5$ order in the PN expansion, is the same as in GR~\cite{Will:1989sk}\,\footnote{As argued before, similar results hold also in the PN treatment of Bergmann-Wagoner scalar-tensor gravity.}.
+However, we do not know whether the presence of a scalar field significantly affects the BBH dynamics during the merger and ringdown stages.

 In order to address this problem, we shall study the QNMs of the scalar field during the merger and ringdown of a BBH (head-on) collision.
 We do not expect the scalar field to grow large before the collision, thus we shall treat it as a perturbation of the BBH spacetime; we define a perturbation parameter $\epsilon\ll1$, such that $\Phi=O(\epsilon)$.
 Therefore, $T_{\mu\nu}=O(\epsilon^2)$ and, to linear order in the perturbation, we can neglect the scalar field from Einstein's equations~\eqref{eq:Einstein_eq} (and in particular from the constraint equations~\eqref{eq:Hstt1}-\eqref{eq:Mstt1}).
 We shall then study the linearized ($O(\epsilon)$) field equation of the scalar field in the BBH spacetime, which is modeled using the CLAP approximation.
 For such configurations we shall compute the scalar field QNMs.
 Then, by comparing the scalar field QNMs in a BBH spacetime with the scalar field QNMs in a stationary BH spacetime, we will assess whether the binary dynamics significantly affects the scalar field dynamics.